alexscott64/woulder/docs/snow-accumulation-calculation.md

 # Snow Accumulation Calculation

-This document explains how Woulder calculates snow accumulation and melt for climbing locations.
+This document explains how woulder calculates snow accumulation and melt for climbing locations.

 ## Overview

-Woulder uses a **Snow Water Equivalent (SWE) temperature-indexed model** to track snow accumulation and melt.
+woulder uses a **Snow Water Equivalent (SWE) temperature-indexed model** to track snow accumulation and melt.
 This model is specifically calibrated for Pacific Northwest conditions, accounting for:

 - Temperature-dependent snow density
 - Freezing level transitions (rain/snow mix)